-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 School attendance rates Student attendance is 70% Increase student attendance by 10% High school dropout rates One year graduation cohort rate for 2019- 20 is 232 in graduation cohort / 69 graduates.
-Drop out rate is no longer reported as was during 2017-2020 LCAP cycle Increase graduation rate.
-High school graduation rates Graduation rate as indicated in California Dashboard Alternative School Status is 29.7% Increase graduation rate 5% annually Student suspension rates The suspension rate 0.3% as indicated on the California Dashboard for Maintain status of green regarding suspension rates as indicated on the California Dashboard
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 School attendance rates Student attendance 70% Increase student attendance by 10% High school dropout rates Per Data Quest, 78.9% of senior cohort did not graduate or complete high school on time.
+Decrease drop out rate by 25% annually to total 5% drop out rate for 2023-24 High school graduation rates Graduation rate as indicated in California Dashboard Alternative School Status is 29.7% Increase graduation rate 20% annually to total 90% graduation rate for 2023-24 Student suspension rates The suspension rate 0.3% as indicated on the California Dashboard for Alternative School Status Maintain status of green regarding suspension rates as indicated on the California Dashboard for Alternative School Status

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Alternative School Status for Alternative School Status California Health Kids Survey Survey participation for spring 2020 is 10% Increase participation to 85% of eligible student completion of CHKS annually.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 California Health Kids Survey Survey participation for spring 2020 is 10% Increase participation to 85% of eligible student completion of CHKS annually.
 Student, Staff, and Parent (LCAP) Survey 2020-21 LCAP Survey: 60 participated 55 students 3 staff 2 parents Increase participation to 100% annually.
-Increase parent participant in school events such as ELAC and SSC Current level of participation is 1 parent attending ELAC and SSC meetings.
-Increase participation in parent meetings by 2%
+Increase parent participation in school events such as School Site Council Meetings.
+1. Increase participation in parent meetings by 3 to 4 parents attending meetings.
+Increase parent participation in English Learner Advisory Council Meetings Current level of participation is 1%.
+Increase parent participation in English Learner Advisory Council meetings by 5%

-Action # Title Description Total Funds Contributing 1 Therapy Travels Service Contract (LCFF Base and Title IV) Provide mental health services to all students \$140,000.00 Yes 2 Community and Parent Engagment (Title I) Improve community outreach and recruitment, including family and community engagement events at all OYA sites \$7,000.00 Yes 4 Foster Youth Services Manager (LCFF Base) serves as the Santa Clara County Office of Education's (SCCOE) foster youth intake manager in collaboration with the Department of Child and Family Services (DCFS) for educational liaison support; researches, coordinates, and assesses educational progress in accordance with State mandates and district reform, and school \$48,583.00 Yes
+Action # Title Description Total Funds Contributing 1 Therapy Travels Service Contract This action supports a full time Mental Health Therapist who will provide a multi-tiered level of mental health services and resources to staff, families, and students.
+A concentrated effort will be made to support students with special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences. \$198,050.00 Yes

-Action # Title Description Total Funds Contributing development planning; provides technical and planning services for implementation of data-driven programs and projects; serves as a resource to program representatives for special assignments; conducts special studies and in-service training programs.
+Action # Title Description Total Funds Contributing 2 Community and Parent Engagement This action will Improve community outreach and recruitment, including family and community engagement events at all OYA sites. \$7,000.00 No 3 Foster Youth Services Manager This action provides a Foster Youth Intake Manager who will collaborate with the Department of Child and Family Services (DCFS) for educational liaison support; researches, coordinates, and assesses educational progress in accordance with State mandates and district reform, and school development planning; provides technical and planning services for implementation of data-driven programs and projects; serves as a resource to program representatives for special assignments; conducts special studies and in-service training programs. \$89,232.00 Yes 4 Resource Link This action is a measurement tool, tracking system, and process to identify the barriers faced by students, especially students of special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences.
+Conduct a student needs assessment at enrollment/orientation and connect students to appropriate resources, services, community organizations. \$23,919.00 Yes